 The wharenui, completed in 1875, was an impressive structure of grand proportions, decorated with fine carvings and intricate interior weaving fit for royalty.

-But, soon after completion, the wharenui was uplifted by the government and shipped overseas to represent New Zealand at a series of international exhibitions that saw it endure a century of foreign travel, and numerous reconstructions - first in Sydney, then Melbourne and London.
+But, soon after completion, the wharenui was uplifted by the government and shipped overseas on a mission to represent New Zealand at a series of international exhibitions that saw it endure a century of foreign travel, and numerous reconstructions - first in Sydney, then Melbourne and London.

 When it was finally returned to New Zealand, it was loaned to the Otago Museum, in the southern city of Dunedin - and far from its North Island home.